BJB-Team/TechFind-Frontend/README.md

 Kanban trello board.
 Each PR was done by one user then assigned a person to approve each commit and is then handed back to the initial PR person to squash and merge.

+Wanted to try set up Continuous Integration

+This was kind of done with Netlify where we would stage and commit changes then Netlify would test these changes before they were pushed to production.

 Now that the project is finished.